Multivitamin Gummies Done Right

 Minerals: the part nobody wants to talk about

-“Multivitamin” usually implies minerals, but minerals can be a rough match for gummy systems.
-The issue isn’t marketing-it’s chemistry and process behavior.
-Certain mineral forms can interfere with gel formation and create localized weak points that show up as texture inconsistencies.
+“Multivitamin” usually implies minerals, but minerals are often a rough match for gummy systems.
+The issue isn’t marketing—it’s chemistry and process behavior.
+Certain mineral forms interfere with gel formation and create localized weak points showing up as texture inconsistencies.

 • Inconsistent set across trays or batches